youdie323323/enigma/README.md

 The following information is lost in the compilation:

 - Variable names
-- Vifferences in while statements
+- Differences in while statements
 - Labels
-- Lot more
+- Lot more...

 Thus, it virtually irreversible to completely restore the original javascript code.